sillycowvalley/Hopper/Docs/Hopper 6502 Assembly Syntax and Format.md

 - **Encapsulation**: Use the `friend` keyword to manage access to private methods across units.
 - **Optimization**: Utilize zero page variables and stack operations for efficient memory management.
 - **Method Calls**: Use method calls rather than direct `JSR` instructions for better readability and maintainability.
-- **Switch Statements**: Require curly braces for each case, do not fall through, and can switch on A, X, and Y.
+- **Switch Statements**: Require curly braces for each case, do not fall through, and can switch on A, X, and Y. Optimize into a jump table under specific conditions.
-- **Predefined Symbols**: Understand and use predefined symbols for ROM sizes and CPU types to control the start vector address and the layout of the generated Intel IHex file.
+- **Predefined Symbols**: Understand and use predefined symbols for ROM sizes and CPU types to control the start vector address and the layout of the generated

+ Intel IHex file.

 This updated guide ensures that future iterations of GPT can generate and understand Hopper 6502 Assembly code that is clean, efficient, and maintainable.